 Duties and Responsibilities

-Dr Cunningham’s current research considers the social construction of entrepreneurial activity.
-With projects covering: leadership and identity in family business; the social status of entrepreneurs across cultures; and entrepreneurship in the creative sectors.
+James’ current research considers the social construction of entrepreneurial activity, with projects covering: leadership and identity in family business; the social status of entrepreneurs across cultures; and entrepreneurship in the creative sectors.

-Also, James has a particular interest in Berlin, and is currently leading a long-term study on the identity of creative and cultural entrepreneurs in the city.
+James also has a particular interest in the creative sectors.
 Creative and cultural entrepreneurs, such as artists, designers and gallery owners, impact on both the economic and cultural development of a region, this work investigates how these entrepreneurs are embedded both socially and economically.
 Two specific studies are underway in the creative industries: one focusing on the cultural embeddedness of artists in Berlin, the other looking at entrepreneurial collaboration among the craft beer brewers of North East Scotland.

 University Forum for Human Resource Development (UFHRD)